camdowney/neutro/README.md

 # Neutro
 Neutro is a ridiculously simple and lightweight (<1 KB min + gzip) solution for integrating stateful components into your JS application.
 No other tools are needed—markup is written in object format which allows it to be modularized without the need for a transpiler.

-*Currently a work-in-progress; expect bugs and breaking changes with each release.*

 ## Example Stateful Component
 ```js
 export default function Counter({ store }) {